 Tuition Payment Plans

 Tuition billing and payments are managed online through FACTS, a Tuition Management and Payment Processing company.
-Additionally, tuition payment plan options are available to allow families flexible payment options.
+Additionally, tuition payment plans include flexible payment schedule options.
 Click here to see the payment options.

 For questions regarding your FACTS account, please contact firstname.lastname@example.org

-FASP offers financial aid to qualified students based on demonstrated financial need.
-French nationals must first apply for AEFE bourses prior to applying for aid from the school.
+FASP offers financial aid to qualified students based on a demonstrated financial need.
+French nationals must first apply for AEFE bourses prior to applying for aid from the School.

-Applications for tuition assistance are confidential and considered independently of the admissions process.
+Applications for tuition assistance are confidential and considered independent of the admissions process.

 Applications are to be submitted via School and Student Services (SSS), a service of NAIS, the National Association of Independent Schools.
-SSS provides us with a confidential statement of need, based upon the parents' SSS application.
-Applications are then reviewed by the school’s Financial Aid Committee, and financial assistance is awarded if need is demonstrated and as long as funds are available.
-Our school has limited resources for this program, please be aware that we may not be able to meet the level of assistance needed.
+SSS provides us with a confidential statement of need, based on the parents' SSS application.
+Applications are then reviewed by the school’s Financial Aid Committee, and financial assistance is awarded if a need is demonstrated and as long as funds are available.
+Our school has limited resources for this program.
+Please be aware that we may not be able to meet the level of assistance needed.

 Start your application early and submit supporting documents as soon as they become available.
 To make your information available to the school, please enter FASP’s SSS school code: 144899.
-Completed applications and all supporting documents must be submitted through SSS no later than February 26, 2021.
-Preliminary financial aid notification is targeted to be available by March 12.
-Applications completed after February 26, 2021 will be reviewed on a fund-available basis.
+Completed applications and all supporting documents must be submitted through SSS no later than February 28, 2023.
+Applications completed after February 28, 2023, will be reviewed on a fund-available basis.